Updated 5 February 2019

-While all eyes are on 2020 and the introduction of the IMO’s global sulphur cap, Hong Kong and Taiwan are aligning their emission regulations with the Chinese ECA requirements and will implement a local 0.50% sulphur cap from 1 January 2019.
+While all eyes are on 2020 and the introduction of the IMO’s global sulphur cap, Hong Kong, Taiwan and Mainland China have already toughened their emission regulations by implementing a local 0.50% sulphur cap from 1 January 2019.

 The 2020 global sulphur cap

-The IMO Marine Environment Protection Committee’s 73rd session (MEPC73) has just ended, and with it, so did all speculations about a potential delay of the global 0.50% sulphur cap.
+When the IMO Marine Environment Protection Committee’s 73rd session (MEPC73) ended on 26 October 2018, so did all speculations about a potential delay of the global 0.50% sulphur cap.
 The rules apply from 1 January 2020 - and they will be enforced.

 To ensure a consistent implementation and enforcement, the MEPC73 also adopted the ‘carriage ban’, a complementary MARPOL amendment that will prohibit the carriage of fuel with a sulphur content of more than 0.50% for combustion purposes for propulsion or operation on board a ship - unless the ship is equipped with an exhaust gas cleaning system, such as a SOx scrubber.
 The carriage ban is expected to enter into force on 1 March 2020 but does not alter the 1 January 2020 deadline for the 0.50% sulphur cap.

 Meanwhile, ship operators, in their preparations for the global sulphur cap, must not overlook the designated areas in which different sulphur limits already apply.
 Come 1 January 2020, the 0.10% sulphur limit continue to apply inside the North American, US Caribbean, North Sea and Baltic emission control areas (ECAs) designated under MARPOL Annex VI, as does the 0.10% sulphur limit for ships at berth in EU ports.
 China has designated its own domestic ECAs and implemented more stringent emission requirements in these areas.
-Hong Kong and Taiwan have now announced that they will move in a similar direction and will implement a 0.50% sulphur cap one year ahead of the IMO.
+Hong Kong and Taiwan have moved in a similar direction and have implemented a 0.50% sulphur cap one year ahead of the IMO.

 Other governments and port authorities may also choose to implement local air pollution regulations that are stricter than the IMO requirements.
 One example is California and the California Air Resource Board’s enforcement of very stringent environmental regulations in the state’s waters and ports.